shubhamJawale/angular-tutorials/README.md

 1. we can bind many properties from html elements
 2. also for directives and component we can bind the properties
 3. we use the angular cause it changes template (dom/rendered component at runtime) very easily
+4. if we are binding any string then the syntax should be as [property] = "'string'" and to avoid this we can simply us as property = 'string';

 **_when to use what?_**